All courses are offered for 3 credit hours unless otherwise noted.

 |Integrated Graduate Studies (See description)|

 Comparative politics is the study of processes and institutions within countries.
 Prompted by real-world puzzles, comparativists investigate broad, theoretical questions: What constitutes a revolution, and why do revolutions occur?
 How does one country become more democratic than another?
 Why do relations between some ethnic groups turn violent?
 This course introduces some of the central puzzles and theories of comparative politics in order to help students better understand world events.
-Counts for CAS Global and Cultural Diversity Requirement.
+Counts as CAS Global and Cultural Diversity Requirement.

 Exploration of the post-World War II emergence of the Global South nations of Africa, Asia, the Middle East, Latin America, and the Eastern Europe arena.
 Cross-listed as ETHS 374.